w3f/polkadot-wiki/docs/learn/how-to/choose-nomination-pool.md

 #### **Current Pool Nominations**

-To see all the validators the nomination pool currently nominates, click "more".
+To see all the validators the nomination pool currently nominates, click "more."

 ![](../../assets/how-to/65028556743.png)